edward795/edward795/README.md

 - 🌱 I’m currently trying to learn everything! just thirsty i guess 🤣
 - 👯 I’m looking to collaborate with other developers & content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to cook !
+(Be it an application or a delicious lunch! 🤣)